-The island’s biggest meeting point is the protected cove of Cholon, where beach revellers let rip with some water bound tail-gating on private boats equipped with blaring sound systems and Join the party if you really want to know what a regatta looks like.
+The island’s biggest meeting point is the protected cove of Cholon, where beach revelers let rip with some water bound tail-gating on private boats equipped with blaring sound systems.

 Playa Blanca is still the best budget option for the nicest beach and the only one where you can really see locals hanging out.

 Accessible by land and sea, Playa Blanca’s powdery sands and turquoise waters are truly heavenly, and at a short distance from Cartagena, super convenient for travelers of every budget.

 One fun way to visit overland, that's popular with families and nature lovers alike, is to visit to the stunning collection of Colombian birds at the Baru bird sanctuary on the way to the beach.

 Take in more than 100 different species on an hour-long adventure then head to Playa Blanca for lunch and a refreshing dip in the warm waters of the Colombian Caribbean.

 It’s well worth the visit, but the weekends and high season do mean sharing tanning space with crowds, speedboats and street venders in their droves.

 There are days when you can’t see where the sand stops and the sea starts for the masses, so we’d recommend renting a boat so you can make a pit stop here, dive in to the aquamarine waters before the crowds turn up on the ferries from hell.

 When they do skip away to the Rosario Islands or Baru.